 If you’re new to hospital sales—or healthcare sales in general—prepare for a long sales cycle.
-Selling to large healthcare organizations can take many months and requires talking to many different stakeholders along the way, including clinicians, purchasing agents, and executives.
+Selling to hospitals and large healthcare organizations can take many months and requires talking to many different stakeholders along the way, including clinicians, purchasing agents, and C-Suite executives.
 Of course, the faster you get an appointment with a decision-maker, the faster you may be able to close the deal.

 Another way to maximize your window of opportunity is to find out the fiscal year-end for the hospitals you are targeting.

 Start by looking up hospitals on GuideStar, a site that provides up-to-date information, including revenue and expense data for the current year, balance sheet data for up to five years, contact information, and a full listing of board members.
 If you miss a prospect’s normal cycle for procurement of new products or services, keep them in your sales opportunity pipeline but shift focus to someone else in your sales process.

 The World Health Organization’s Procurement Resource Guide summarizes published health technology procurement guidelines and best practices for users “in a procurement division or hospital management of a national or regional government health service body.”
 In this document, the WHO outlines the following steps of the standard procurement process: